Farama-Foundation/gym-docs/docs/pages/environments/mujoco/inverted_double_pendulum.md

 ### Version History

-* v3: support for gym.make kwargs such as xml_file, ctrl_cost_weight, reset_noise_scale etc. rgb rendering comes from tracking camera (so agent does not run away from screen)
 * v2: All continuous control environments now use mujoco_py >= 1.50
 * v1: max_time_steps raised to 1000 for robot based tasks (including inverted pendulum)
 * v0: Initial versions release (1.0.0)